 How much does it cost to build a Barndominium in Kansas?

+If you’ve been thinking about building your own home in Kansas, the cost of doing so may have put you off before.
 The price of building a traditional home in Kansas is between $130-$160 per square foot, higher than in other rural states like Iowa.
-That price doesn’t even include the fixtures, fittings, furniture, or infrastructure like insulation, electricity, water, and wi-fi.
+That price doesn’t even include the fixtures, fittings, furniture, or infrastructures like insulation, electricity, water, and wi-fi.

-Getting Financing For Your Barndominium in Kansas
+Barndominium Builders in Kansas